symbiote/silverstripe-queuedjobs/README.md

 Translations of the natural language strings are managed through a third party translation interface, transifex.com.
 Newly added strings will be periodically uploaded there for translation, and any new translations will be merged back to the project source code.

 Please use [https://www.transifex.com/projects/p/silverstripe-queuedjobs](https://www.transifex.com/projects/p/silverstripe-queuedjobs) to contribute translations, rather than sending pull requests with YAML files.

+I think unit tests are busted on `4`.